kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

 Initially, we could have duplication over these "state" properties, that is, have them both in communication Secret and "state" ConfigMap.
 However, as pointed before, the state ConfigMap will take precedence over the Secret.
 Later, we could iterate over all nested elements and check whether it should be filtered from the e.g. Communication Secret or State ConfigMap.
 So we'd iterate over the full object twice (once in state ConfigMap, and second time in Communications secret).

-## Setting configuration from BotKube commands
+## Setting configuration from Botkube commands

 ### 1. Dedicated command for manual restart

-Once user changes the configuration with `@BotKube` commands, config watcher detects the changes.
-It doesn't quit BotKube, but just informs about config reload instead, (e.g. only the first time):
+Once user changes the configuration with `@Botkube` commands, config watcher detects the changes.
+It doesn't quit Botkube, but just informs about config reload instead, (e.g. only the first time):

 > "Configuration has been updated.
-Apply it with the `@BotKube reload` command."
+Apply it with the `@Botkube reload` command."

-The `@BotKube reload` is executed manually to apply new configuration, which would result in the app restart.
+The `@Botkube reload` is executed manually to apply new configuration, which would result in the app restart.

 We don't need to change the "goodbye" and "hello" messages.

 Pros:
 - Very easy to implement and maintain
-- Allows to fully control the time BotKube app restarts by the user (batch multiple configuration changes)
+- Allows to fully control the time Botkube app restarts by the user (batch multiple configuration changes)

 Cons:
 - UX is not great, as user needs to execute the command manually